 Kimchi is hot, salty and pungent.
-It a staple in all Korean kitchens, and is eaten at nearly every meal.
+A staple in Korea, it is eaten at nearly every meal.
 Like all traditional foods, the exact recipe differs from region to region and from house to house.
 It also varies based on the availability of ingredients and personal taste.
+This is a recipe for vegetarian kimchi that suits my North American tastebuds.

+Traditional kimchi is made with raw squid, oysters or fish sauce.
+However, I make a vegetarian kimchi because we have a shellfish allergy in my house.
 If you’re looking to make a more traditional kimchi, then I recommend exploring Maanchi.com.
-Also take the time to watch the video: How to Make Kimchi: according to my Kun Umma for an entertaining look at kimchi and the Korean-Canadian immigrant life.
+And watch the video: How to Make Kimchi: according to my Kun Umma for an entertaining look at kimchi and the Korean-Canadian immigrant life.

 - 4 Tablespoons non-iodized salt